beheh/clonklorry/README.md

 A database and the corresponding PHP PDO-extension should also be available.
 Lorry was developed and tested with an up-to-date MySQL installation.

-All requirements can be checked by executing the standalone file `install.php` in the application root.
+All requirements can be checked by executing the standalone file `install.php` in the /app directory.

 Deployment